 Travel manager tips: how to create a travel program from scratch

-When Matt Ziskie was hired to develop Airbnb's global travel program, he was given a broad charter: make the travel experience magical for employees.
+When Matt Ziskie was hired to develop Airbnb's global travel program, he was given a broad charter: make the travel experience magical for business travelers.

 "To me that boiled down to building a program people wanted to use," he said.
 "We thought if we got that right, everything else would follow."

-Matt brought a lot of excitement to the task, along with over a decade of experience developing and managing travel programs for tech and pharmaceutical companies.
-With the launch of a more evolved, people-centric global travel program in 2015, Matt and his team have seen great success in building a program employees embrace.
+Matt brought a lot of excitement to the task, along with over a decade of experience developing travel policy and managing travel programs for tech and pharmaceutical companies.
+With the launch of a more evolved, people-centric global travel program in 2015, Matt and his team have been able to create a corporate travel program business travelers embrace.

 "We're proud of the fact that our employees pick the most cost-effective flights when given the choice 90% of the time, and we're proud of the fact that our product carries an industry-leading average daily rate (ADR), but our real north star for success is compliance," Matt said.
 "We measure compliance month-to-month and it hovers anywhere from 91% to 96%.
 Our annual average for 2017 was 94%."

-Here's how Matt built a successful company travel program from the ground up.
+Here's how Matt relied on his travel management experience to build a successful company travel program from the ground up.